 A specific instance of video analytics for security could be a fence-climbing detection system.
 Security staff is usually trained to know that people walking outside a fence is considered regular, but climbing on top of or struggling with the fence is irregular.

 Video analytics software trained to recognize the subtle differences in motion direction between the regular and irregular behavior involving the fence can be linked to the real-time video feed from security cameras.

 There exist multiple video analytics applications in different variations.
-For example, Bosch Video Analytics can be used to detect a person climbing a fence in an area of view.
+For example, person detection with object tracking can be used to detect a person climbing a fence in an area of view.
 In this application, the video analytics capabilities are based on integrated object detection algorithms that run directly on-device instead of an external server to perform detection in real-time (Edge Computing).

 A variety of rules can be run simultaneously and can send alerts directly from the camera via text message, email, or to a video management system.

 Video feed object classification involves detecting dangerous objects in a live camera feed or given video.
 Small differences between objects that are sometimes even hard to see by security guards in front of a camera can be detected by video analytics programs trained to find minuscule differences that could make the difference between a hazardous and safe object.